 “Scott and I are officially boyfriends now.
 I planned to tell that to Coach Kavanaugh and the team tomorrow during our morning practice.
 Then Scott and I planned to announce it to our friends at lunch tomorrow.

-“All of that is gone, useless, flushed down the toilet, when we move to Davis and I have to start school there.”
+“All of that is gone, useless, flushed down the toilet, when we move to Davis and I have to start in a different school there.”

 “Tony, you’re just exaggerating,” Mom said.
 “Things won’t be that bad, and you’ll fit in at the high school in Davis just like you fit in at Wilson.
 You started high school at Wilson just two weeks ago.
 That was a new school with new classes and teachers and you met new friends just like it will be in Davis.
 It’s not like you’re changing schools in the middle of the semester.”